 - Note: Certain dense neighborhoods are closed to new foreign residency registrations.
 Always consult with a local real estate expert before purchasing.

-[CTA Placeholder: Book a free consultation with our legal and property experts to find residency-eligible properties.]
+Avoid the pitfalls of closed neighborhoods and hidden fees.
+Book a free consultation with our legal and property experts to find residency-eligible properties tailored to your goals.

 Turkey's exceptionally high quality of life is heavily supported by its healthcare and infrastructure.